ACSG-64/distributed-ga-framework/README.md

 ### Dependencies
 Base dependencies for both components can be found in the `requirements.txt` file.

+The software was tested using Python 3.12 but it should work fine with Python 3.10 and above.

 ### Coordinator
 At a minimum, you need to create your custom experiment class implementing the `IExperiment` _interface_